WAdama/nas_pkg_versions/README.md

 Parameters are not needed as the script get all information from the original tools offered by DSM.

-**HINT:** This sensor works only if the Synology device has a connect to the internet as the original DSM command "synopkg" is used to get the information.
+**HINT:** This sensor works only if the Synology device has a connect to the internet as the original DSM command "synopkg" is used to get the information from the Synology servers.

 The sensor will show in text the packages which have a update and the new version.